madhavikollya/terraform/README.md

 - terraform workspace new swiggy - to create new workspace.
 - terraform workspace list - will show the list of workspace.
 - terraform workspace select swiggy - to go into that particular workspace.
 - terraform apply --var-file="swiggy.tfvars" --auto-approve - to create swiggy.tfvars
+- terraform import - used to import the resources or existing infrastructure which are created outside the terraform.

 # To delete workspaces